BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 * [formatting](https://github.com/nixcloud/nix-beautify)

 ### DONE
+* add skip flag for resources like secrets [
+  - think about detecting empty resources during generation - minor - filter them out?
+  -`Error from server: error decoding from json: illegal base64 data at input byte 0` - don't apply secrets
+  - module is referencing generated secret - but secret does not need to be applied - skip when applying would be enough ]
 * apply scripts from local shell to `nixos` cluster - done
 * gitignore - https://nixos.org/nixpkgs/manual/#sec-pkgs-nix-gitignore
 * setup brigade (serviceaccount) to be able to operate on kubernetes cluster (partially done - custom binding is there)